kapsonic/liveensuredemo/README.md

 - Start session

 ```
-  # username/email is the userid for which authentication is to be done
+  # email is the userid for which authentication is to be done

-  liveAuthObj.initSession("<username/email>")
+  liveAuthObj.initSession("<email>")
 ```

   It will return JSON object which have the `sessionToken`, that will be used in all subsequent calls.